hdinsight/hdinsight.github.io/ClusterCRUD/hdinsight-customdns.md

   1. Add this as the first custom DNS for the vNet using the steps described in [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-extend-hadoop-virtual-network#example-dns).
 [Note: These steps are applicable only if your custom DNS server runs on Linux.]

-  1. Deploy a DNS server VM for the vNet.
+  2. Deploy a DNS server VM for the vNet.
 This involves the following steps:
-    1. Create VM in the vNet which will be configured as DNS forwarder (It can be Linux or windows VM).
+    * Create a VM in the vNet which will be configured as DNS forwarder (it can be a Linux or windows VM).
-    1. Configure DNS forwarding rule on this VM (forward all iDNS name resolution request to 168.63.129.16 and rest to your DNS server)
+    * Configure DNS forwarding rules on this VM (forward all iDNS name resolution requests to 168.63.129.16, and the rest to your DNS server)
-    1. Add the IP Address of this VM as first DNS entry for Virtual Network DNS configuration.
+    * Add the IP Address of this VM as first DNS entry for Virtual Network DNS configuration.

 ### 2. If 168.63.129.16 is already in the list: